Kong/docs.konghq.com/app/_hub/kong-inc/acme/index.md

 - Kong needs to listen 80 port or proxied by a load balancer that listens for 80 port.
 - `lua_ssl_trusted_certificate` needs to be set in `kong.conf` to ensure the plugin can properly verify Let's Encrypt API.
 The CA-bundle file is usually `/etc/ssl/certs/ca-certificates.crt` for Ubuntu/Debian and `/etc/ssl/certs/ca-bundle.crt` for CentOS/Fedora/RHEL.
+Starting from Kong 2.2, user can set this config to `system` to auto pick CA-bundle from OS.

 ### Configure plugin